 Prepares graduates to function as an entry-level police officer with local law enforcement agencies.
-The curriculum is a partnership between Frederick Community College, the Frederick County Sheriff's Office, and the Frederick City Police Department; and is designated specifically for recruits employed by these agencies.
-Police recruits will complete 21 credits required of general education and 40 credits of police science courses in the Police Academy Program run by local law enforcement agencies in accordance with the Maryland Police Training Commission (MPTC).
+The curriculum is a partnership between Frederick Community College, the Frederick County Sheriff's Office, the Maryland State Police, and the Frederick City Police Department; and is designated specifically for recruits employed by these agencies.
+Police recruits will complete 22/23 credits required of general education and 38 credits of police science courses in the Police Academy Program run by local law enforcement agencies in accordance with the Maryland Police Training Commission (MPTC).